Capital Investment: The Multiplier That Drives Economic and Market Growth

 Potential deficit offset: up to $3.6 trillion by 2030

-Under the modeled 1.7× scenario, these effects amount to a $13.2 trillion cumulative lift in GDP between 2026 and 2030 — raising total U.S. output to $45.6 trillion by 2030 versus $31.7 trillion in the baseline.
-That growth trajectory also reduces the debt-to-GDP ratio from an estimated 123% to roughly 109%, improving fiscal resilience while supporting long-term equity market strength.
+Under the modeled 1.7× scenario, these effects result in a $13.2 trillion cumulative lift in GDP between 2026 and 2030.
+This growth raises total U.S. output to $45.6 trillion by 2030, compared to $31.7 trillion in the baseline.
+This trajectory also reduces the debt-to-GDP ratio from an estimated 123% to roughly 109%, improving fiscal resilience while supporting long-term equity market strength.

 Sector-Level Opportunity

-The benefits of this capital deployment extend across industries, though some sectors are positioned to lead.
-Technology and AI infrastructure capture the largest share of pledged investment, followed by industrial reshoring, energy, defense, and financials.
+The benefits of this capital deployment extend across various industries.
+However, some sectors are better positioned to lead.
+Technology and AI infrastructure capture the largest share of pledged investment.
+This is followed by industrial reshoring, energy, defense, and financials.
 These sectors are likely to see both direct inflows and secondary gains as capital formation drives higher productivity, demand, and profitability.

-Modeling suggests S&P 500 earnings-per-share (EPS) growth could rise from a baseline of 6% to as high as 12%, with valuation multiples expanding 0.5–0.8 turns on lower sovereign risk and stronger fundamentals.
-That combination could deliver a 45–80% total return potential over five years, depending on capital deployment pace and inflation moderation.
+Modeling suggests that S&P 500 earnings-per-share (EPS) growth could rise from a baseline of 6% to as high as 12%.
+Additionally, valuation multiples could expand by 0.5–0.8 turns due to lower sovereign risk and stronger fundamentals.
+This combination could deliver a 45–80% total return potential over five years, depending on the pace of capital deployment and inflation moderation.

 A Virtuous Fiscal Cycle

-This analysis shows how large-scale investment creates a self-reinforcing fiscal effect.
-Higher profits and employment expand the tax base, tariff revenue adds to receipts, and the resulting deficit reduction lowers Treasury funding costs.
-WBI’s model indicates up to $5 trillion in cumulative debt savings by 2030, transforming the fiscal balance through growth rather than austerity.
+This analysis illustrates how large-scale investment creates a self-reinforcing fiscal effect.
+Higher profits and employment expand the tax base.
+Tariff revenue adds to receipts, and the resulting deficit reduction lowers Treasury funding costs.
+WBI’s model indicates up to $5 trillion in cumulative debt savings by 2030.
+This transformation of the fiscal balance occurs through growth rather than austerity.

-In other words, capital investment doesn’t just fuel the private economy — it strengthens the entire economic ecosystem, building a foundation for sustainable growth, corporate profitability, and fiscal health.
+In other words, capital investment doesn’t just fuel the private economy — it strengthens the entire economic ecosystem.
+This builds a foundation for sustainable growth, corporate profitability, and fiscal health.

 The Bottom Line